o3de/o3de.org/content/docs/userguide/script-canvas-procedural-material-nodes.md

+description: ' Use procedural material nodes in the &ALYlong; &script-canvas; editor for scripting. '
+slug: script-canvas-procedural-material-nodes
+title: Procedural Material Nodes
+---
 # Procedural Material Nodes<a name="script-canvas-procedural-material-nodes"></a>

 Lumberyard supports [Allegorithmic Substance](https://www.allegorithmic.com/) for working with procedurally\-generated materials\.
 Procedural materials are materials in which you can modify their textures during runtime\.